 Learning on the move

-Mlearning is specifically designed for mobile devices, and should create a more dynamic learning experience.
+Mlearning is specifically designed for mobile phones and devices, and should create a more dynamic learning experience.

 The content is often asset-based and can sometimes be delivered through bespoke elearning mobile apps. mlearning is usually divided into smaller chunks, enabling learners to quickly complete activities on the go.
 In comparison, traditional elearning courses are mostly designed for longer sessions on a desktop computer or laptop.